fission/docs.fission.io/docs/content/usage/accessing-url-params.md

 header key: X-Fission-Params-Foobar
 ```

-You have to do conversion in order to get the right parameter value.
+You have to check the letter case of header key and do conversion if necessary in order to get the right parameter value.

 (In Go, you can call `request.Header.Get()` to get header value without worrying key cases.)